-Nickel: Our Nickel business has capacity to produce around 45,000 tonnes per year of nickel, the primary end use of which is in the global stainless steel industry.
+Nickel: Our Nickel business has the capacity to produce around 45,000 tonnes per year of nickel, whose primary end use is in the global stainless steel industry.
 Our assets (both 100% owned) are in Brazil, with two ferronickel production sites: Barro Alto and Codemin.
+Our PGMs business also produces nickel as a by-product, amounting to 13,800 tonnes in 2020.

-Manganese: We have a 40% interest in Samancor (managed by South32, which holds 60%), with operations based in South Africa and Australia.
+Manganese: We have a 40% interest in the Samancor joint venture (managed by South32, which holds 60%), with operations based in South Africa and Australia.